NuNetwork/documentation/_kb/integrating-nubits-or-nushares-with-an-exchange.md

 ## 3. Start the daemon

-Run the daemon using the --daemon parameter
+Run the daemon using the --daemon parameter (eg. `./nud --daemon`).

-Ex.`./nud --daemon`

 This will start the daemon in the background and begin syncing the blockchain.
 Run  `./nud getinfo` to verify you can communicate with the daemon through RPC.